13 Shopify Competitors And Alternatives In 2025

 Price: Starts at $30 per month | 15-day free trial available

-BigCommerce offers open-source SaaS solutions to retailers, making it easier to them to create and scale online stores.
+BigCommerce offers open-source SaaS solutions to retailers, making it easier for them to create and scale online stores.
 It handles everything, from managing orders and customers’ databases to generating detailed reports.

 BigCommerce is designed for both novice and experienced users.
-Any person with no technical skills can use the platform to quickly create an online version of his business.
+Any person with no technical skills can use the platform to quickly create an online version of their business.

 It provides several tools for creating stores, marketing products, and increasing traffic from search engines.
 As soon as you create an account, you get access to dozens of customizable templates.
 Pick anyone to list your physical products or digital services.
 And then, you can use additional tools for marketing your store and capturing the target audience.